Presentations in statistics

 Demonstrate critical awareness of how to interpret and communicate statistical outputs

-Verbally present complex research and statistics related information in an effective manner
+Verbally present complex research and statistics related information in an effective manner for the intended population

 Teaching and Learning Strategy